-- The user allows third party local storage in their browser settings.
-Note that browsers Safari and Firefox are known not to allow 3rd party cookies.
+- The user allows third-party local storage in their browser settings.
+Browsers like Safari and Firefox are known not to allow third-party cookies by default.

 - The user has not activated “Do Not Track (DNT)” in their browser settings

 - The user accepts cookies in the 'Preferences' category.
-The Cross-domain Consent Sharing local storage item is classified as a preference cookie, so if this category isn't accepted, Cross-domain Consent Sharing doesn't carry over.
+The Cross-domain Consent Sharing local storage item is classified as a preference cookie, so if this category isn't accepted Cross-domain Consent Sharing can't carry over.

 Activating Cross-domain Consent Sharing